vfuertez/project-2/readme.md

 # App Name

-Bookmark & Notes
+Bookmarks & Notes

-Creates a name of the guide or tutorial that you plan to save and add details of what coding language, url, creator, examples, and notes.
-It can be really anything, not just for coding.
+Creates a name of the guide, tutorial or any websites that you plan to save and add details of url, creator, examples, and notes.

 # Technologies Used